 About dehorning: While my experience has given me nothing more to fear from my horned cattle than from polled cattle, I understand horns on a large animal can be a fearsome thing.
 However, dehorning an adult cow is nasty business for the cow.
 If you cannot get past your fear of the horns but still want a Milking Devon, it’s best to purchase a young calf and dehorn while it’s still a minor procedure.

-Fertility: So far I’ve maintained a 100% rate of conception (natural cover) with calves born within a three-week window.
-I hate to put this in writing just before calving season, but virtually all calves have been delivered completely unassisted.
+Fertility: So far I’ve maintained a very high rate of conception (natural cover) with most calves born within a three-week window.
+I hate to put this in writing just before calving season, but nearly all calves have been delivered completely unassisted.
 I recommend making sure your minerals are adequate to ensure healthy conception rates, easy calving and healthy calves.
 I also find that calves allowed free access to their mothers for at least six months are much more robust.

 Breeding: I’m very committed to replenishing the Milking Devon breed so I have never bred my cows to anything but a Milking Devon Bull.
 I also do not breed my cows until they are two years old.
 These two practices have ensured that my calves have all been appropriately sized at birth and that the mothers are ready and able produce enough milk.